Home » Crockpot » Crockpot Shredded Chicken Tacos

-With just five ingredients and five minutes of prep, crockpot shredded chicken tacos are a meal you’ll reach for again and again!
+With just five ingredients and five minutes of prep, Crockpot shredded chicken tacos are a meal you’ll reach for again and again!
 Make a big batch—Mexican shredded chicken freezes well and is delicious in tacos, bowls, enchiladas, and salads.

 Shredded chicken tacos made in the crockpot, served on a small plate with lime wedges and tortilla chips.